GuillaumeGermain/CNN/README.md

     Flatten and Max Pool has no trainable parameters then cannot be transferred

-    we cannot fully transfer as the shapes sizes differ So the weight transfer will be only on the first layer classifier_1 has 4M trainable parameters, classifier_1 only 1M although it is deeper Conv2D and MaxPool decrease a lot the features volume so it compresses this amount
+    classifier_1 has 4M trainable parameters, classifier_1 only 1M although it is deeper
+    Conv2D and MaxPool decrease a lot the features volume so it compresses this amount